Coat

-A coat is typically an outer garment for the upper body, worn by any gender for warmth or fashion.
+A coat is an outer garment for the upper body, worn by any gender for warmth or fashion.
 Coats typically have long sleeves and are open down the front, and closing by means of buttons, zippers, hook-and-loop fasteners (AKA velcro), toggles, a belt, or a combination of some of these.
 Other possible features include collars, shoulder straps, and hoods.

 Etymology

 Coat is one of the earliest clothing category words in English, attested as far back as the early Middle Ages.
 (See also Clothing terminology.)
 The Oxford English Dictionary traces coat in its modern meaning to c.
 1300, when it was written cote or cotte.
 The word coat stems from Old French and then Latin cottus.
 It originates from the Proto-Indo-European word for woolen clothes.

 An early use of coat in English is coat of mail (chainmail), a tunic-like garment of metal rings, usually knee- or mid-calf length.